pranjali-ganvir/ParabankSiteProject/README.md

 * [Cucumber](https://cucumber.io/docs/cucumber/) for writing BDD-style tests in Gherkin syntax.

-### Prerequisites
-  Basic understanding of Java with Maven, Selenium, TestNG and Cucumber.
+## Prerequisites: Basic understanding of Java with Maven, Selenium, TestNG and Cucumber.

-### Running the project
+## Running the project

-*Project can be run as _TestNG Suite_ by - right clicking the project and select "Run As -> TestNG Suite".
+* Project can be run as _TestNG Suite_ by - right clicking the project and select "Run As -> TestNG Suite".

-*To execute whole project use maven command - mvn clean test or right click on project - Run as - select maven clean and maven test to execute project
+* To execute whole project use maven command - mvn clean test or right click on project - Run as - select maven clean and maven test to execute project

-*Project can be run as _Junit Test Runner_ by - right clicking the Cucumber Test Runner class and select "Run As -> Test Runer.
+* Project can be run as _Junit Test Runner_ by - right clicking the Cucumber Test Runner class and select "Run As -> Test Runer.

-*To update maven project right click the project, and select "Maven -> Update Project -> Check the 'Force Update of Snapshots/Releases' -> Ok".
+* To update maven project right click the project, and select "Maven -> Update Project -> Check the 'Force Update of Snapshots/Releases' -> Ok".
 This will update the "Maven Dependencies" project.

-*Run maven build command if you don't see "Maven Dependencies" folder: mvn clean install
+* Run maven build command if you don't see "Maven Dependencies" folder: mvn clean install